 The Principle of Love and Attraction transcends limited and changeable attachments, dependencies, and emotions.
 Love is a fundamental principle of existence, a field of attraction, and a rapture that embraces the entirety of human existence.

 Through the power of love, all imaginary boundaries and distances are shattered and the law of La illaha illa Allah (there is no god but God), which is the law of unity, manifests.
-This is how the seeker of the truth, through the power of love, recognizes the reality of the teaching of Prophet Mohammad (peace be upon him), when the Prophet stated “You be You.”
+This is how the seeker of the truth, through the power of love, recognizes the reality of the teaching of Prophet Mohammad (pbuh), when he stated “You be You.”
 Your reality is the Reality of Existence.

-Angha, Shah Maghsoud Sadegh, The Hidden Angles of Life.
-Pomona, CA: Multidisciplinary Publications, 1975, Print.
+3. Shah Maghsoud Sadegh Angha, The Hidden Angles of Life (Pomona, CA: Multidisciplinary Publications, 1975) p.43